Director since: March 2014

-Directorships of other Australian listed entities in the past three years: REA Group Limited, Aristocrat Leisure Limited (February 2014 to date), Lynas Rare Earths Limited (November 2011 to date)
+Directorships of other Australian listed entities in the past three years: REA Group Limited (June 2007 to date), Aristocrat Leisure Limited (February 2014 to date), Lynas Rare Earths Limited (November 2011 to date)

 Ms Conlon is Chairman of Lynas Rare Earths Limited, a non-executive director of REA Group Limited and Aristocrat Leisure Limited, and a former non-executive director of CSR Limited.
 Ms Conlon is also a non-executive director of the Benevolent Society, a member of the Corporate Governance Committee of the Australian Institute of Company Directors (AICD) and a member of Chief Executive Women.
 She is also a former President of the NSW Council and a former National Board member of the AICD.

 Ms Conlon brings over 20 years of professional management consulting experience specialising in strategy and business improvement and has advised leading companies across a wide range of industries and countries.
 An American/Australian dual national, Ms Conlon joined the Chicago office of The Boston Consulting Group (BCG) in 1985, before transferring to the Sydney office in 1994.
 In her seven years as partner and director, Ms Conlon led BCG’s Asia Pacific operations practice and the Sydney Office.
 She was awarded a Commonwealth Centenary Medal for Services to Business Leadership in 2003.

 Ms Conlon is a member of the Health, Safety & Environment Committee, the Nomination Committee, the Audit Committee and the Remuneration & Organisation Committee.

 Click on the appropriate button to share on the social network of your choice

 You can register below to receive: